MEET THE FACULTY – Beth VanRheenen

 - Certificate of Franciscan Studies from the Association of Franciscan Colleges and Universities (AFCU)

 Beth is married to Mark VanRheenen, CFO and COO of Rochester College.
-They have two daughters, Sara (Mrs. Casey) Dacus of Searcy, Arkansas, and Anne (Mrs. Tim) Nichols of Washington, Michigan, and two grandchildren, Hailey and Tyler Nichols.
+They have two daughters, Sara (Mrs. Casey) Dacus of Searcy, Arkansas, and Anne (Mrs. Tim) Nichols of Washington, Michigan, and three grandchildren, Hailey and Tyler Nichols and Case Dacus.
 Beth began her career as a high school teacher and has a continuing interest in bridging the gap between secondary and higher education.
 In addition to being an avid reader, Beth enjoys gardening, running on the Macomb Orchard Trail, and bicycling with Mark.

 - November 2011 Christianity and Literature Conference at the University of Dayton, “Bartolomé de las Casas: Love in Action in the New World”